General Bayesian quantile regression for counts via generative modeling: Simulation study

-We compare the proposed method with the two of the existing approaches.
-The first contender is the approach of \cite{lamarche2021conditional} using the continuous Poisson regression, described in Section~\ref{sec:parametric}.
+We compare the proposed method with the two existing approaches.
+The first approach uses the parametric model of \cite{lamarche2021conditional} described in Section~\ref{sec:parametric}.
 It is related to our approach because it also computes the continuous conditional quantiles, which are regressed on the covariates to obtain the regression effects.
-The inference for the continuous Poisson approach is conducted based on the procedure described in Section~\ref{sec:parametric}.
-In Setting~1, the first step fits the Poisson regression model: $y_i\sim Poi(\lambda_i)$, $\log\lambda_i=\beta_0+\beta_1x_i+\beta_2x_i^2$.
-In Setting~2, the first step fits the penalized spline additive Poisson regression model using \texttt{SOP}: $y_i\sim Poi(\lambda_i)$, $\log\lambda_i=f(x_i)$.
-After calculating the continuous conditional quantiles based on the continuous Poisson distribution, a normal regression model is fitted in Setting~1, and a normal additive regression model is fitted using \texttt{SOP} in Setting~2.
+The continuous Poisson model is used in the first three settings, and the continuous ZIP model is used in the remaining settings.
+In Setting~1, Step~1 fits the Poisson regression model $y_i\sim Poi(\lambda_i)$ with $\log\lambda_i = \beta_0+\beta_1x_i$, which is precisely the true data-generating model.
+In Settings~2 and 3, Step~1 fits the penalized spline additive Poisson regression model using \texttt{SOP}: $y_i\sim Poi(\lambda_i)$, $\log\lambda_i=f(x_i)$.
+In Settings~4, 5, and 6, Step~1 fits the ZIP model using \texttt{pscl} package.
+In Setting~4, the Poisson mean is modeled as $\lambda_i=\exp(\beta_0+\beta_1x_i)$ and the probability of structural zero is modeled as $\pi_i=\text{logit}^{-1}(\gamma_0+\gamma_1x_i)$.
+In Settings~5 and 6, each regression model includes $x_i^2$ as an additional covariate, since \texttt{pscl} does not support penalized additive regression.
+After calculating the continuous conditional quantiles based on the continuous counterpart, a normal additive regression model is fitted using \texttt{SOP} in all settings.

 The second existing approach is the Bayesian version of the jittering \citep{Machado2005} approach considered by \cite{LeeTereza}.
-Similar to the continuous Poisson, in Setting~1, the jittered count response is regressed on the constant term, $x_i$, and its square.
-In Setting~2, we consider the Bayesian P-spline version, where the penalty matrix is constructed from the first-order difference matrix \citep{Brezeger}.
+This approach smooths count responses differently, by adding a uniform random variable and then using a monotone transformation.
+Thus, this approach considers a quantile regression model for the jittered response given by $\log(y_i+u_i)=\tau+\exp(\vx_i'\vbeta_\tau)+\epsilon_i$, where $u_i\sim U(0,1)$ and $\epsilon_i$ is the error term following the asymmetric Laplace distribution \citep{YuMoyeed}.
+From this, the quantile function for the count response is obtained as $Q_y(\tau;\vx)=\lceil \tau+\exp(\vx'\vbeta_\tau)- 1 \rceil$.
+In Settings~1, 2, 4, and 5, the jittered count response is regressed on the constant term, $x_i$, and its square.
+In Settings~3 and 6, we consider the Bayesian penalized spline version, where the penalty matrix is constructed from the second-order difference matrix \citep[see Section~\ref{sec:generalbayes} and][]{Brezeger}.